looshi/docker-notes/docker-notes.md

 docker run --env DATA_PATH=/my-data/data.txt --mount type=volume,src=incrementor-data,target=/data incrementor

+# ------------ Docker Network ------------

+# list networks
+docker network ls

+# create a network for various containers to connect to so they can talk to each other
+docker network create --driver=bridge my-docker-network

+# Remove the network
+docker network rm my-docker-network

+# Run mongo connected to this network
+docker run -d --network=my-docker-network -p 27017:27017 --name=db --rm mongo:3

+# Run a separate mongo client connected to the same above docker instance
+docker run -it --network=my-docker-network --rm mongo:3 mongo --host db

 # ------------ CHROOT ------------
 # Below are some general notes on namespaces and cgroups
 # Probably won't be using these directly as the whole point of Docker